Information Technology Project Management (Revision 3)

 MGSC 419 consists of 10 lessons, as outlined below:

 - Lesson 1: Studying Project Management

 - Lesson 2: Defining Projects and Project Management

 - Lesson 3: Project Management and the System Development Life Cycles

 - Lesson 7: The Monitoring & Controlling, and Closing Process Groups

-- Lesson 8: Putting it All Together: Traditional Project Management
+- Lesson 8: Putting it All Together: Agile Project Management

-- Lesson 9: Putting it All Together: Agile Project Management
+- Lesson 9: Putting it All Together: Extreme Project Management

 To receive credit in MGSC 419, you must receive a course composite grade of at least “D” (50 percent) and a grade of at least 50 percent on the Final Examination.
 The weighting of each component is as follows:

 |Assignment 1||Assignment 2||Assignment 3||Online Discussion||Final Exam||Total|